Ulick Burke, 1st Marquess of Clanricarde: Birth and origins

-Ulick was the son of Richard Burke, 4th Earl of Clanricarde by his wife Frances Walsingham.
-Ulick's father was from an Anglo-Norman family who had been long settled in the west of Ireland.
-Although during the early sixteenth century the family had rebelled against the Crown on several occasions, Ulick's father had been a strong supporter of Queen Elizabeth.
-He fought on the Queen's side during Tyrone's Rebellion, notably at the victorious Battle of Kinsale, where he was wounded.
-After the war, he married the widow of Robert Devereux, 2nd Earl of Essex, a recent commander in Ireland, who was the daughter of the English Secretary of State and spymaster Sir Francis Walsingham.
+Ulick was the son of the 4th Earl of Clanricarde by his wife, Frances Walsingham.
+Ulick's father was from an Hiberno-Norman family who had been long settled in the west of Ireland.
+Although during the early sixteenth century the family had rebelled against the Crown on several occasions, Ulick's father had been a strong supporter of Queen Elizabeth I. He fought on the Queen's side during Tyrone's Rebellion, notably at the victorious Battle of Kinsale, where he was wounded.
+After the war, he married the widow of the 2nd Earl of Essex, a recent commander in Ireland, who was the daughter of the English Secretary of State and spymaster Sir Francis Walsingham.

 Marriage

-In 1622, Ulick married Anne Compton, daughter of William Compton, 1st Earl of Northampton, and his wife, Elizabeth Spencer.
+In 1622, Ulick married Anne Compton (d.1675), daughter of William Compton, 1st Earl of Northampton, and his wife, Elizabeth Spencer.